Steps to Transfer Property in West Bengal Co-operative Housing Society

 - If the Society does not even respond to your proposal for transfer then you must write to them again within 30 days and seek their reply.
 If they still fail to reply or grant transfer then you must immediately appeal the matter to the Registrar.
 The limitation period to appeal to the Registrar (when Society does not reply) is 60 days from the date of application for transfer to Society.

 - If the Registrar fails to grant permission to transfer the house, flat, land or apartment then you may also appeal to the Co operative Tribunal within 30 days from the date on which the order of the Registrar is communicated as provided under Third Schedule of the WBCS Act 2006.
+For help with transfer, you must consult the best property lawyers in West Bengal who deal specifically with co-operative housing society matters.

 - Further, you may also pay the donation amount asked for by the Society (in excess of 0.5% of the sale value) upfront to allow the transfer to occur smoothly and thereafter you may apply to the Registrar and seek recovery of the amount with interest.